 Each share of Class A common stock is entitled to one vote per share.
 Each share of Class B common stock is initially entitled to 10 votes per share but, upon the occurrence of certain events as set forth in the Company's amended and restated certificate of incorporation, will be entitled to one vote per share in the future.
 All holders of Class A common stock and Class B common stock vote together as a single class except as otherwise required by applicable law or our amended and restated certificate of incorporation.
+Holders of Class B common stock do not have any right to receive dividends or distributions upon the liquidation or winding up of the Company.

 In accordance with the New LLC Operating Agreement, the LLC Unitholders are entitled to exchange LLC Common Units for shares of Class A common stock, in accordance with the LLC Operating Agreement, or, at the Company's election, for cash from a substantially concurrent public offering or private sale (based on the price of our Class A common stock in such public offering or private sale).
-The LLC Unitholders are also required to deliver to us an equivalent number of shares of Class B common stock to effectuate such an exchange.
+The LLC Unitholders are also required to deliver to the Company an equivalent number of shares of Class B common stock to effectuate such an exchange.
 Any shares of Class B common stock so delivered will be canceled.
 Shares of Class B common stock are not issued for Class C Incentive Units that are exchanged for LLC Common Units as these LLC Common Units are immediately exchanged for Class A common stock as discussed in Note 9, Equity-Based Compensation.